Aizu-x/WRO-2025/README.md

 The KCST Repository For WRO-2025 Future Engineers

 It will include the following:
-  WRO-Robot Code
+  WRO-Raspberry-pi-model-B Python Code
-  & WRO-AICAMERA Data+Label
+  &  WRO-Raspberry-pi-model-B AICAMERA Data+Label